-The protocol user H will be chosen to be weakly polynomial (cf. [6]), i.e., it will in each activation be polynomially limited in the security parameter and the overall size of the input it gets on incoming ports.
-The adversary will be limited in the runtime of H. To guarantee this, two specific connections between the adversary and the user will be used to limit the adversary in the message volume communicated over these lines.
-A protocol user together with an adversary limited in this sense will be called continuously polynomial.
+The honest user H will be chosen to be weakly polynomial (cf. [7]), i.e., it will in each activation be polynomially limited in the security parameter and the overall length of all its incoming messages.
+The adversary (both real and ideal) will be limited in the runtime of H. To guarantee this, two specific connections between the adversary and the user will be used to limit the adversary in the message volume communicated over these lines.
+Honest users and adversaries limited in this sense will be called continuously polynomial.

 We stress that this definition allows users and adversaries that do not terminate at all.
 Specifically, they may run long enough to break every complexity-based cryptographic system.
 However, the definition guarantees that they may not do so in polynomial prefixes of H's view.
 In fact, the definition guarantees that in polynomial prefixes of H's view, both A and H take only a polynomial number of steps, and both of them send only messages of at most polynomial size to the protocol.
-This captures a very intuitive notion of polynomial runtime for protocol users and adversaries.
+This captures a very intuitive notion of polynomial runtime for honest users and adversaries, the intuition being that a computationally secure protocol may well be broken given an unlimited amount of time, but not within a polynomial amount of time.
 This security notion is presented in Section 3.

-Polynomial limitations of a protocol will be captured by the notion of polynomially shaped collections.
-Roughly, a set of machines is polynomially shaped if the total length of all messages sent by these machines is polynomial in the security parameter k plus the overall length of inputs which machines from this set got from machines outside this set.
-If additionally, all machines in the set are weakly polynomial we call this set polynomially shaped weakly polynomial (ps-wp for short).
+Polynomial limitations of a protocol will be captured by the notion of polynomially shaped protocols.
+Roughly, a set of machines is polynomially shaped if the total length of all messages sent by these machines is polynomial in the security parameter k plus the overall length of inputs which machines from this set got from machines outside of this set.
+If additionally all machines in the set are weakly polynomial (see above) we call this set polynomially shaped weakly polynomial (ps-wp for short).
 The notion of ps-wp is a natural definition of a protocol being "polynomially bounded in input length and security parameter" without having to give explicit a priori bounds for the lifetime of machines.